Enrico Caruso: Metropolitan Opera

 In 1904, Caruso purchased the Villa Bellosguardo, a palatial estate near Florence.
 The villa became his retreat from the pressures of the operatic stage and the grind of travel.
 Caruso's preferred address in New York City was a suite at Manhattan's Knickerbocker Hotel.
 Caruso commissioned the New York jewellers Tiffany & Co. to strike a 24-carat gold medal adorned with the tenor's profile.
 He presented the medal in gratitude to Simonelli as a souvenir of his many well-remunerated performances at the Met.

 In addition to his regular New York engagements, Caruso appeared in opera and gave occasional recitals in a large number of cities across the United States and Canada.
-He also continued to sing widely in South America and Europe, appearing again at Covent Garden in 1904–07 and 1913–14, and undertaking a UK tour in 1909.
-Audiences in France, Belgium, Monaco, Austria, Hungary and Germany also heard him before the outbreak of World War I. In 1909, Melba asked him to participate in her forthcoming tour of Australia, but he declined because of the significant amount of travel time that such a trip would entail.
+He also continued to sing widely in South America and Europe, again appearing at Covent Garden in 1904–07 and 1913–14, and undertaking a tour of the UK, including Scotland, in 1909.
+Prior to the outbreak of the First World War, Caruso sang regularly in Germany, Austria, Hungary, France, Belgium and Monaco.
+In 1909, Melba asked him to participate in her forthcoming tour of Australia, but he declined because of the distance and significant amount of travel time that such a trip would entail.